soir20/oxide/README.md

-# cwa-server
+# Oxide
-An open source, yet-to-be-named game server compatible with the Clone Wars Adventures client from 2014.
+**Oxide** is an open source game server compatible with the Clone Wars Adventures client from 2014.

 **This project is neither affiliated with nor supported by The Walt Disney Company or Daybreak Game Company, formerly Sony Online Entertainment.**